 Through its contract with the CMOs, DCH requires each CMO to monitor its network provider timeliness and take corrective action if there are compliance issues.
-CMO's must ensure their providers meet the State's timely access to care and services for appointment wait times, taking into account the urgency of the need for services.
+The CMOs must ensure their providers meet the State's standards for timely access to care and services for appointment wait times, taking into account the urgency of the need for services.
 Figure 2 describes the members' waiting time requirements for appointments with the CMOs' network providers.